Wendigooor/revv-tech/README.md

 Revv Tech
 ================

-This repository contains the below requirements and my additions for the Revv Technical Challenge.
+This repository contains the minimum challenge requirements and my bonus additions for the Revv Technical Challenge.
 The word product and donate are used synonymously to replicate www.revv.co

 Requirements and Additions (Bonus)
 ----------------------------------